He Liked to Feel It

 "He Liked to Feel It" is a song by Canadian rock band Crash Test Dummies, released as the second track on their third studio album, A Worm's Life (1996).
 The song was written by the band's lead singer, Brad Roberts, and was produced by Brad alongside his brother and bassist Dan Roberts alongside drummer Michel "Mitch" Dorge.
 Arista Records released it as the lead single from A Worm's Life on September 9, 1996.
-The lyrics of the song originated from originated from Brad Roberts' personal reflections about teeth, telling a story in which a boy likes the removal of his baby teeth via bizarre means.
+The lyrics of the song originated from Brad Roberts' personal reflections about teeth, telling a story in which a boy likes the removal of his baby teeth via bizarre methods.

 The song is Crash Test Dummies' highest-peaking single in their native Canada, reaching number two on the RPM 100 Hit Tracks chart in 1996.
-"He Liked to Feel It" failed to chart elsewhere except on the US Billboard Adult Alternative Songs chart, peaking at number 18.
+"He Liked to Feel It" failed to chart elsewhere except on the US Billboard Triple-A chart, peaking at number 18.
 A music video directed by Ken Fox and produced by David Moskowitz was made for the song, featuring a boy who pulls out his own teeth through different means.
 The video generated controversy due to the graphic imagery of the boy's mouth, which utilizes prosthetic teeth and gums.